fatemehprhm/fatemehprhm.github.io/projects/scenario-design.md

-# Scenario Design and Data Processing for Autonomous Vehicle Testing
+# Scenario Design for Autonomous Vehicle Testing

 As a Software Developer at Argos, I designed and implemented simulation scenarios to validate monitoring algorithms for autonomous vehicles.
 Using OpenSCENARIO, I modeled complex driving conditions and executed them in simulators like CARLA and ESMINI.
 To improve realism, I developed custom road maps with RoadRunner and linked them to scenario scripts.
 A YAML-based interface streamlined configuration and collaboration, while custom Python tools handled automated data extraction and performance validation.